-Today’s Behind The Sims Summit livestream just took place and some interesting things happened!
+Today’s Behind The Sims Summit live stream just took place, and some interesting things happened!
 There was a lot of anticipation for this Summit, because of speculations that The Sims 5 was going to be announced.

 So was The Sims 5 actually announced?

 Did they announce The Sims 5 after all?
 That’s the million dollar (or Simoleon) question.
-The answer is: most likely yes!
+The answer is most likely yes!

-During the livestream, Lyndsay Pearson (VP of Franchise Creative for The Sims) talked about the future of The Sims.
+During the live stream, Lyndsay Pearson (VP of Franchise Creative for The Sims) talked about the future of The Sims.
 She shared some very interesting details about “Project Rene” (Rene stands for Renewal).
 Project Rene is probably the working title for The Sims 5, just like Project Olympus became The Sims 4 once it was released.

 So, it definitely looks like The Sims 5 is on its way!
-However, Lyndsay mentioned it will take a few years to develop the next iteration even further.
+However, Lyndsay mentioned it would take a few years to develop the next iteration even further.
 How many years, you may wonder?
 That’s still unclear.

 The Sims 4 will be 10 years old in about 2 years, which is twice as long as most of the older Sims generations, so we assume that the game will be coming within 2 years.

 What can we expect from The Sims 5?